June 4, 2019

 Roger recalled: ‘I was going to run a bath for the girls.
 I made a very simple movement, turned back, heard a click in my knee.
 I went to the zoo.
 My leg was swollen.’

 The rest is history.
-A six month lay-off, then Roger became Australian Open (twice) and Wimbledon winner, as the magic returned!
+A six month lay-off, then Roger became Australian Open and Wimbledon winner for 2017, as the magic returned!

 Talking of a father with daughters, who can forget Richard Williams, father to Serena and Venus?
 Surely he is the most successful and influential daddy of them all?